 You may have heard someone mention “veneers” while talking about straightening their teeth and wondered what they are.
 Veneers are usually thin pieces of porcelain that are attached to the surface of each tooth and are used to re-model the way teeth look and give them a natural, symmetrical appearance.
 As opposed to crowns and braces, veneers are a lot less invasive.
 They can be used to correct small misalignments or close gaps.

-Composite veneers (otherwise known as “componeers,” “same day veneers,” or “composite bonding”) are an alternative to porcelain.
+Composite veneers (otherwise known as “componeers,” “same-day veneers,” or “composite bonding”) are an alternative to porcelain.
 Composite veneers are made of a translucent resin which is skillfully made by your dentist.
-All it takes i
+All it takes is a single appointment!

 How Long Do Veneers Last?